llvm/clangir/Dialect/ops.md

 base record, a type of the storage, a name of the bitfield, a size the bit field, an offset of the bit field and a sign.

+A unit attribute `volatile` can be used to indicate a volatile load of the bitfield.

 Example:
 Suppose we have a struct with multiple bitfields stored in different storages.
 The `cir.get_bitfield` operation gets the value